djangonaut-space/space-reviewers/docs/how-to-host.md

 episode.
 All permissions to accounts are managed by the Djangonaut Space admins teams via 1password.

+## Your Audience
+People can join the Zoom chat (audio and text) only after receiving the invitation.
+The live on YouTube channel is open to everyone.

 ## When date and PR is settled on

 1. Create episode notes